Self-paced

 2. Private services: These are applications or jobs that are not exposed to the Internet but can be used by other applications in Render.

-3. Scheduled tasks: Allows to execute periodic jobs, similar to cron jobs in Unix systems.
+3. Scheduled tasks: Allows executing periodic jobs, similar to Cron jobs (a utility used for scheduling tasks) in Unix systems.

 5. Deployment from repositories: You can connect your GitHub or GitLab repository and configure automatic deployments every time you push to your repository.